Repurposing one piece of UGC across every channel

 Personalised UGC galleries: the right proof for each shopper

-Two shoppers, one product page, but different doubts.
-Personalised UGC galleries show each shopper the customer content most likely to convert them.
+Two shoppers, one product page, two different doubts.
+A personalised UGC gallery surfaces the customer content most likely to win each sale, built on tagged UGC and consent.

 - AI search